Zehra-code743/TASK-1/Readme.md

 ✔ Reasoning + evaluation skills
 🧾 End-of-Day Reflection

-“Today I learned that AI isn’t replacing developers — it is redefining them.
+Today I clearly understood that AI is not replacing developers it is  redefining their entire role.
+In the past development mainly revolved around writing syntax functions and manually building every piece of logic.
+But with the rise of AI the responsibilities of a modern developer have evolved.

-The 2025 Turning Point proved that coding is no longer just syntax;
+The 2025 Turning Point proved that a true developer is no longer just someone who writes code.
-it’s about reasoning, collaboration, and strategy.”

-✍ Prepared By

-Asma Yaseen — Class Coordinator (AIDD 30-Day Challenge)

-👨‍🏫 Supervised By

-Sir Hamzah Syed
+A modern developer is someone who understands how AI works leverages its strengths improves their own reasoning and develops strong evaluative thinking to guide AI toward better solutions.

+In this new era coding is still important but strategic decision making problem solving mindset and the ability to evaluate and refine AI outputs are what truly define a developer.

+Development has now become a partnership human intelligence working together with AI speed and power.

+Today I realized that the future belongs to the developers who treat AI not as competition but as a tool that amplifies their abilities.